neurobagel/bagel-cli/README.md

 ## Installation
 ### Docker
-Option 1 (RECOMMENDED): Pull the Docker image for the CLI from DockerHub: `docker pull neurobagel/bagelcli`
+Option 1 (RECOMMENDED): Pull the Docker image for the CLI from Docker Hub: `docker pull neurobagel/bagelcli`

 Option 2: Clone the repository and build the Docker image locally:
 ```bash